 If you use AWS, rather than copy the records, you can copy the JSON file for AWS Route53 using the relevant button.

 If someone handles the DNS management for you, you can send them the whole configuration at once.
 Press the Copy all settings as text button and then paste them into an email or elsewhere.
-You may also invite them to your Mailtrap account via the Account Management tab.
+You may also invite them to your Mailtrap account via the User Management tab.

 - If you already have an SPF record, don’t add another one for Mailtrap.
 Instead, edit the existing record.
 To make it easier, Mailtrap will automatically check if there’s an SPF record associated with your domain.
 If it finds one, it will offer an updated version, for example: v=spf1 include:_spf.google.com include:sendgrid.net include:_spf.smtp.mailtrap.live ~all.
 Insert that in your DNS.

 - Some domain providers require a postfix format of the DKIM record.
 If that’s the case, replace rwmt1._domainkey with rwmt1._domainkey.yourdomain.com.
 Repeat the process for rwmt2._domainkey, changing the name to rwmt2._domainkey.yourdomain.com.

 - If you’re asked to set TTL, use the default value.